hipay/hipay-docs/hipay-enterprise-sdk-magento_2/06-Module-configuration.md

 A list of all the delivery methods activated on the site is displayed.
 This mapping is necessary to indicate a match between your shipping methods and the shipping methods defined by HiPay.
-For each customer's order, depending on the chosen configuration, this information is sent as a supplement to the customer's cart.
+For each customer’s order, depending on the chosen configuration, this information is sent as a supplement to the customer’s cart.

 For each mapping, you have to fill out the following information: